 will be happy to explain how it all works, including the possible content of your ceremony.

-Q: Is a Humanist Naming & Welcoming Ceremony the right choice for my
+Q: Is a Humanist Naming & Welcoming Ceremony the right choice for my family?

 A: Humanist Naming/Welcoming ceremonies are simple and personal occasions.